-- 1. Recitals/Exhibits.
-Recitals A through D above and Exhibit A attached hereto are by this reference incorporated herein and made a part of this Agreement. - 2.
-Termination of the Lease.
-The Lease is hereby unconditionally terminated as of the Effective Date and, except as expressly set forth in this Agreement, Landlord and Tenant are released and discharged from every obligation set forth in the Lease; provided, that the indemnification obligations of Tenant to Landlord accrued prior to the Effective Date, if any, pursuant to Sections 4.3 and 16.1 of the Lease, and the indemnification obligations of Landlord to Tenant accrued prior to the Effective Date, if any, pursuant to Sections 16.2 of the Lease shall survive the termination of the Lease with respect to indemnification against Landlord, Tenant or the other indemnified persons named in such Sections of the Lease by persons or entities other than Landlord or Tenant. - 3.
-Sundance Cabin.
+1. Recitals/Exhibits.
+Recitals A through D above and Exhibit A attached hereto are by this reference incorporated herein and made a part of this Agreement.

+2. Termination of the Lease.
+The Lease is hereby unconditionally terminated as of the Effective Date and, except as expressly set forth in this Agreement, Landlord and Tenant are released and discharged from every obligation set forth in the Lease; provided, that the indemnification obligations of Tenant to Landlord accrued prior to the Effective Date, if any, pursuant to Sections 4.3 and 16.1 of the Lease, and the indemnification obligations of Landlord to Tenant accrued prior to the Effective Date, if any, pursuant to Section 16.2 of the Lease shall survive the termination of the Lease with respect to indemnification against claims asserted against Landlord, Tenant or the other indemnified persons named in such Sections of the Lease by persons or entities other than Landlord or Tenant.

+3. Sundance Cabin.
 The Sundance Cabin, which is a portion of the Premises leased to Tenant under the Lease, is not being acquired by Tenant under the Purchase Agreement.
 Tenant shall surrender the Sundance Cabin to Landlord on or before December 31, 2010, in the condition required pursuant to the provisions of Section 20.1 of the Lease.
 Within thirty (30) days after the Effective Date, Landlord shall inspect the condition of the Sundance Cabin and notify Tenant in writing of any failure of the Sundance Cabin to be in the condition required under Section 20.1 of the Lease upon its surrender by Tenant to Landlord.
 Upon receipt of such notice from Landlord, Tenant shall accomplish, at Tenant's cost and expense, repairs of and restoration of the Sundance Cabin as required by Section 20.1 of the Lease.
 All such repair work shall be performed by Tenant or by licensed contractors in a good and workmanlike manner.
-Failure of Landlord to give written notice to Tenant of the failure of the Sundance Cabin to be in the condition required by Section 20.1 of the Lease at the time of its surrender to Landlord by Tenant, shall be deemed an acceptance by Landlord of the Sundance Cabin to the condition surrendered by Tenant, with no further obligation for repair or improvement by Tenant.
+Failure of Landlord to give written notice to Tenant of the failure of the Sundance Cabin to be in the condition to be in the condition required by Section 20.1 of the Lease written notice to Tenant of the failure of the Sundance Cabin to be in the condition required by Section 20.1 of the Lease, at the time of its surrender to Landlord by Tenant, shall be deemed an acceptance by Landlord of the Sundance Cabin in the condition surrendered by Tenant, with no further obligation for repair or improvement by Tenant.